-Now, some details on the features and technologies that bring all of this together.

 Personalized Experience

 You own and control the Windows 7 desktop.
 You can easily make it look, feel, and behave the way you choose.
-Make it reflect your style, even on a shared PC, with themes that package together common customizations that many people like to do on their computers.
+Make it reflect your style, even on a shared PC, with themes that package together the most common customizations.

-And now your fingers are your handiest tool for using your Windows PC.
-New touch and multi-touch capabilities put programs and activities right at your fingertips.
+And now your fingers are your handiest tool for using your PC.
+New touch and multitouch capabilities put programs and activities right at your fingertips.
 If you have a computer with a screen that supports touch technologies, you can simply touch your screen to control and move around within programs.
-You’ll love how easy it is to view, arrange, organize, and tag your photos by just touch your computer screen.
-It’s as though you’re simply laying your photos out on a table before you assemble them into an album.
+You’ll love how easy it is to view, arrange, organize, and tag your photos with just a touch or two of your computer screen.

 Windows 7 remembers the everyday things you do on your computer so you can quickly get to things you like and use most often: recently used programs and documents, websites you visit, music you listen to, and web searches you do.
-The desktop reflects your style and the new Windows Taskbar always shows your important activities.
-It’s easy to identify what’s open in multiple windows and switch to the program or web site you need right away.
+The desktop reflects your style, and the new Windows Taskbar always shows your important activities.
+It’s easy to identify what’s open in multiple windows and switch to the program or website you need right away.